LIVINGSTON PARISH SEQUESTRATION HUB

 Livingston Parish is playing an important role in the development of a carbon sequestration hub that will be part of a new carbon, capture and storage (CCS) industry.
 These hubs will provide safe, secure storage of human-made carbon dioxide (CO₂) deep underground in geologic formations.

-We look forward to providing you with future updates.
-Meanwhile, if you have specific questions or want to provide feedback, don't hesitate to get in touch with our team.
+We look forward to providing you with future updates, which will likely be less frequent for the time being.
+Meanwhile, if you have specific questions or want to provide feedback, please feel free to contact our team.

 WHAT IS GEOLOGIC SEQUESTRATION?